Oxycodone: Economics

 The International Narcotics Control Board estimated 11.5 ST of oxycodone were manufactured worldwide in 1998; by 2007 this figure had grown to 75.2 ST. United States accounted for 82% of consumption in 2007 at 51.6 ST. Canada, Germany, Australia, and France combined accounted for 13% of consumption in 2007.
 In 2010, 1.3 ST of oxycodone were illegally manufactured using a fake pill imprint.
 This accounted for 0.8% of consumption.
 These illicit tablets were later seized by the U.S. Drug Enforcement Administration, according to the International Narcotics Control Board.
 The board also reported 122.5 ST manufactured in 2010.
 This number had decreased from a record high of 135.9 ST in 2009.

 Names

 Expanded expressions for the compound oxycodone in the academic literature include "dihydrohydroxycodeinone", "Eucodal", "Eukodal", "14-hydroxydihydrocodeinone", and "Nucodan".
 In a UNESCO convention, the translations of "oxycodone" are oxycodon (Dutch), oxycodone (French), oxicodona (Spanish), الأوكسيكودون (Arabic), 羟考酮 (Chinese), and оксикодон (Russian).

 The word "oxycodone" should not be confused with "oxandrolone", "oxazepam", "oxybutynin", "oxytocin", or "Roxanol".

-Other brand names include Longtec and Shortec.
+Other brand names include Oxeltra, Longtec and Shortec.